45 Social Media Tips to Increase Your Influence

 - Collaborate with others on social media.
 Promote their stuff.
 Invite them to promote yours.

 - Capitalize on SEO using keywords in your posts.
+Moz has some cool free tools you can use to find the right keywords.

 - If you are sharing content posted by others, be sure and read it first.
 Make sure its something your audience would appreciate.